Pathways and Guidelines

 Minor Eye Conditions Service (MECS)

-This is a free service for patients to access if they are are registered with a GP in Shropshire or Telford and Wrekin.
+This is a free service to access if you are registered with a GP in Shropshire or Telford and Wrekin.

 When to use MECS